About us

 Upcoming events

-During the January workday we will continue hand removal of several invasive species, including Bermuda buttercup (Oxalis pes-caprae) and Himalayan blackberry (Rubus armeniacus).
+During this workday we will continue hand removal of several invasive species, including Bermuda buttercup (Oxalis pes-caprae), Himalayan blackberry (Rubus armeniacus), and pennyroyal (Mentha pulegium).
 The Bermuda buttercup population is expanding rapidly, spreading from a small patch near the entry gate towards the nearby grasslands, and threatens to diminish wildflower diversity.
 Volunteers tarped a large area of Bermuda buttercup earlier this winter, and we will work on controlling other areas with manual removal.
 Himalayan blackberry grows along the stream channel and creates dense thickets that outcompete all other plants.
-Removing the nonnative blackberry protects habitat for milkweed and other pollinator plants, as well as native shrubs such as snowberry.
+Removing the non-native blackberry protects habitat for milkweed and other pollinator plants, as well as native shrubs such as snowberry.

 Marin County staff will provide tools and great snacks.
 Bring a reusable water bottle, sun and wind protection, long pants, sturdy close-toed shoes, and work/garden gloves (gloves provided if you don’t have them).
 We will work in light rain, please bring rain gear if it’s a wet day.